yp-edu/yp-edu.github.io/pages/_stories/creating-a-startup.md

 ### The Official Creation

-Our startup is now officially 6 months, but its inception is way older.
+Our startup has now officially 6 months, but its inception is way older.
 Our CEO matured his ideas during his studies as I remember talking about [Shopify](https://www.shopify.com/) (our first "niche" target) four years ago.
-He embarked on our CFO first last year to begin brainstorming concrete startup ideas.
+He embarked our CFO first, last year, to begin brainstorming concrete startup ideas.
 I can't document their journey, but in January, we discussed their obstacles and the market gaps they found.
 As we saw that I could extend the team edge to tackle these, they fairly easily convinced me to jump on the boat.

 My first mistake (and theirs) was to discuss the share distribution too soon.
 I embarked with cold feet as I had my own agenda and career expectations, and my time schedule was already heavy.
 I neglected this part in the beginning and grew resentful the more time and effort I put into the work.
 The legal process is not the funniest part, but it is undoubtedly the most important as it practically defines how the startup will run.
 It should be considered after a trial period where the team has begun to build a POC, as it is important to test your team and entrepreneur fits.